 Helping individuals and couples is my passion and purpose in life.
 I have never regretted leaving Corporate America in 2004 to pursue my dream of becoming a counselor.
 I learn and grow daily, and it is an honor when people allow me into their lives.

 CounselorBarb became incorporated in March, 2008.
 Dr. Barb LoFrisco (a.k.a.
 CounselorBarb) is a Licensed Mental Health Counselor, Licensed Marriage and Family Therapist and an ABS (American Board of Sexology) Certified Clinical Sexologist.
 She is also the graduate of a counseling doctoral program at the University of South Florida, a Research One institution.
-This means she has access to all of the latest studies regarding counseling effectiveness, which she then incorporates into her practice.
-CounselorBarb also regularly contributes to the counseling literature, via her blog, or published articles such as “Female Sexual Pain Disorders and CBT” in the Journal of Sex Research.
+CounselorBarb also regularly contributes to the counseling literature via her blogs and published articles such as “Female Sexual Pain Disorders and CBT” in the Journal of Sex Research.